 Bill Moyers recently interviewed Eddie Glaude Jr., author of Democracy in Black: How Race Still Enslaves the American Soul and William S. Tod Professor of Religion and African-American Studies at Princeton Univesity.
 Here is the full transcript of their conversation.
-We encourage you to listen to the interview and subscribe to our podcast here.
+We encourage you to listen to the interview.

 Bill Moyers: Professor Glaude, welcome.

 Eddie Glaude Jr.: Well, thank you for having me.

 Moyers: Why did you start this book in Ferguson?
 Why did you go out there after the terrible incident there?